Tiny House Grants

 When grants prove elusive, several alternative assistance options provide affordable funding for tiny house purchases without requiring traditional grants.

 Low-interest loans from government programs or nonprofits function similarly to grants by reducing total costs significantly.
 USDA Section 502 Direct Loans offer 1% interest rates for very low-income rural applicants, dramatically lowering monthly payments compared to market-rate personal loans.
-While you must repay these loans, the subsidized interest saves thousands over the loan term.

 Frequently Asked Questions